 The importance of MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products)

-Thinking about a product idea?
+Are you thinking about a product idea?
 Or even an idea for an app?

 What is an MVP (Minimum Viable Product)?

-A Minimum Viable Product (MVP) is used to test a hypothesis about end-user needs: does the product at hand actually satisfy user needs – or not?
+A Minimum Viable Product (MVP) is used to test a hypothesis about end-user needs: does the product at hand satisfy user needs – or not?

-Eric Ries, founder of the Lean Startup Method, defines an MVP as: the product version that enables the development team to collect a maximum of validated results, with the least effort.
+Eric Ries, founder of the Lean Startup Method, defines an MVP as the product version that enables the development team to collect a maximum of validated results with the least effort.

 What does ‘Minimum Viable’ mean?